tomarra/laptopsetup/README.md

    * Launch and apply license
 * Microsoft Office Apps
    * Launch Word and Login to Office365
+* OneDrive
+* PiStats
+   * Setup and point to Synology
+* Rectangle
+   * Launch and give system permissions
 * Safari
    * Turn off all Autofill
+* Slack
+   * Launch and login to workspaces
 * Spotify
    * Turn off launch at login
 * Todoist
    * Login and allow notifications
+* Tower

 ## Dev Stuff